 We depend on volunteers at all levels of the organization.
 We are in need of volunteers to help with MAINLY English teaching but there are also opportunities for those who would like to help with construction, fundraising, website content, photography, IT skills, and anything else you’d like to assist with.
 We are open to your creativity, and we are happy and thankful for your suggestions for how we can make our organisation even better!

-In Bakong area there are three bedrooms in the home-stay with two double beds in each, and one room with one bed.
 Therefore our maximum capacity at the moment is 10 volunteers.
-We have two bathrooms and now they have an alternative to the bucket showers.
-A previous volunteer who was an engineer set up a system where you can use a normal showerhead to shower.
-You can remove it from the wall and use it to rinse off and wash your hair with greater ease.
-There is still no hot water :) but volunteers actually find peaceful and refreshing, and the bathroom has a Cambodian style (squat) toilet.
-Sheets, mosquito nets, electric fans, and pillows are all provided, but you might want to bring a light sleeping bag or blanket.
+We have two bathrooms with squat toilets and a normal shower.
+There is still no hot water :).
+Sheets, mosquito nets, electric fans, and pillows are all provided, but you might want to bring a light sleeping bag or a blanket.
 There is electricity, and you can easily charge all electronic devices.

-We have full wifi access.
-It is still spotty at times and sometimes it will go out for a couple of hours, but overall there is wifi access at all times.
-Volunteers only need to worry about a SIM card if they want to use data outside of VFRCC.
-Our volunteer Douglas made it possible :)
+We have full wifi-access.
+It sometimes it will go out for a couple of hours, but overall there is wifi access at all times.
+Volunteers only need to worry about a SIM card if they want to use data outside of Cristina School.

-Living in the volunteer house is a great way to authentically experience Cambodia and make life long friends!
+Living in the volunteer house is a great way to authentically experience Cambodia and makes life long friends!

 Ps.
-We do not smoke inside, but you are allowed to smoke outside - as long as you make sure to put the butts in the ashtray or trash :)
+We do not smoke inside, but you are allowed to smoke outside - as long as you make sure to put the butts in the ashtray :)

-At the weekends, volunteers often go to Siem Reap town to get a hot shower, do laundry, swim in the pool and visit pub street.
-At the weekends it is also possible to go to sights in the area such as the famous Angkor Wat.
-Our local area features the Bakong Temples, which are definitely also worth visiting.
+At the weekends, volunteers often go to Siem Reap town to get a hot shower, swim in the pool and visit the town.
+At the weekends it is also possible to go to sights in the area such as the famous Angkor Wat or to do a weekend trip to Battambang (3hours by bus).
+Our local area features the Bakong Temples, which are definitely also worth visiting!

-BE AWARE: If you want to do these kind of activities in your free time, don't expect that Puthy and Navy will be your tourist guides.
+BE AWARE: If you want to do these kind of activities in your free time, don't expect that Puthy will be your tourist guide.
 Puthy will be happy to drive you places but please, ask him in advance if it's OK with him, and you will have to pay for gasoline or food.
-They CANNOT afford to pay volunteer's expenses and even less, tourist activities.

-When we're not teaching, planning lesson or out of the house we spend our time chilling in the hammocks, talking, playing cards, listening to music and having a beer.
-At night we relax outside and look at the amazingly clear stars in the night sky.
+When we're not teaching or planning lesson we spend our time chilling in the hammocks, talking, playing cards, listening to music or having a beer.

 A MINIMUM stay of 2 WEEKS is REQUIRED.